Openings

 PhD position: Characterising biological active-sensing swarms in the field

-This project consists of using a next-generation multi-sensor setup with microphone arrays, acoustic & thermal cameras, as well as LiDAR data of active-sensing swarms.
-The project will involve setting up the multi-sensor rig and using the collected data on bat collectives in the field to answer exciting questions at unprecedented spatio-temporal resolutions: what are individual agents doing in the swarm, what does the collective movement of active-sensing swarms look like?
-Another optional component is to perform computational modelling to infer what sensorimotor strategies agents are adopting given the
+In this PhD position you will answer the questions above using a next-generation multi-sensor setup with microphone arrays, acoustic & thermal cameras, as well as LiDAR data to characterise active-sensing swarms.
+Building on its predecessor, the Ushichka dataset, this project will involve setting up the multi-sensor rig and using the collected data on bat collectives in the field to answer exciting questions at unprecedented spatio-temporal resolutions: what are individual agents doing in the swarm, what does the collective movement of active-sensing swarms look like?
+Also, why stop at echolocating bats - in principle the method could be extended to study any group of echolocators - oilbirds, edible nest-swiftlets too.

-• Sensory biology/animal behaviour (previous experience with any kind of animal tracking in audio/video is helpful)
+- Sensory biology/animal behaviour (previous experience with any kind of animal tracking in audio/video is helpful)

-• Acoustics/physics/engineering
+- Acoustics/physics/engineering

-• Computational science/ programming (previous experience in Python is helpful).
+- Computational science/ programming (previous experience in Python is helpful).

 An EU-compatible driving license and field work experience is beneficial.